News of the Day - The Herald-Press and Other Newspaper Archives

 March 2, 1940

-A county-wide sheriff's department and twin cities police radio system, described by Sheriff Charles Miller as "the greatest advance in the fight against crime in Berrien county," was assured today, and plans moved forward for the installation of equipment which will cost ,346.
-The two-way radio system decided upon by a joint committee of St. Joseph and Benton Harbor City Officials, members of the board of Supervisors finance committee, and Sheriff Miller will link the twin cities police departments, the police department of Niles, and one other town in the extreme southwest corner of the county.
+A county-wide sheriff's department and twin cities police radio system, described by Sheriff Charles Miller as "the greatest advance in the fight against crime in Berrien county," was assured today, and plans moved forward for the installation of equipment.
+A two-way radio system decided upon by a joint committee of St. Joseph and Benton Harbor City Officials, members of the board of Supervisors finance committee, and Sheriff Miller will link the twin cities police departments, the police department of Niles, and one other town in the extreme southwest corner of the county.
 The central transmitter, with 500 watts of power, will be located somewhere in the twin cities and will be located somewhere in the twin cities and will be under the management of the sheriff's department, Sheriff Miller said today.
 The main transmitter will be on 24.42 kilocycles by "authority of the federal communications commission," Sheriff Miller said.
 The networks will be operated in the same fashion as the big commercial networks, the city police dispatchers coming in for regular schedules, with arrangements made for emergency broadcasts at all times.
 Sheriff Miller said that the 12 sheriff's department cars, together with two cruising cars in the St. Joseph police department and at least on in the Benton Harbor department would be equipped with two-way radio facilities.
 Additional cars may be equipped at a cost of per car, the sheriff stated.

 Three Way Financing

 The new radio system will be financed jointly by the two twin cities municipal governments and the county board of supervisors, the cities paying approximately one-fifth of the amount each and the county financing the remainder.
 The county money for the radio equipment will not be taken from the Berrien county share of the automobile operator's license fees, which are returned to the county treasury earmarked for police and sheriff's department work by legislative enactment.
 Approval of the radio system insofar as the county's share of expense is concerned, together with approval of the joint radio arrangement by the city commissions of Benton Harbor and St. Joseph, was regarded by Sheriff Miller as little more than formality.
-The Board of Supervisors will be asked to approve the expenditure of approximately ,500 of the ear-marked funds at the April session five weeks hence.
+The Board of Supervisors will be asked to approve the expenditure of the ear-marked funds at the April session five weeks hence.
 "I can't think of any other thing which might be more valuable to the law enforcement agencies of Berrien county than this radio system," Sheriff Miller declared today.
 "The system will be invaluable in coordinating our activities with the State Police, from which we receive hour by hour reports in the sheriff's department already," he added.

 Deputies - - Are They Orphans?